By MARK XAMIN – For SlamWrestling.net

-Of all the autobiographies, diaries, and glimpses into life in the wonderful world of pro wrestling, it may be that Gary Howard’s book, The Rassler From Renfrew, is the most original, comprehensive, and downright impressive of them all.
+Of all the autobiographies, diaries, and glimpses into life in the wonderful world of pro wrestling, it may be that Gary Howard’s book, The Rassler from Renfrew: Larry Kasaboski and the Northland Wresting Enterprises, is the most original, comprehensive, and downright impressive of them all.

 Focused on Larry Kasaboski and wrestling in the Ottawa Valley — where Renfrew is located — and Northern Ontario, beginning in the depression years of the 1930s, Gary Howard’s masterpiece is an important resource for any aspiring wrestling historian or fan who wants to develop a deeper appreciation for wrestling’s rich history in Canada.